Bank of England: Premises

 The bank initially did not have its own building, first opening on 1 August 1694 in Mercers' Hall on Cheapside.
-This however was found to be too small and from 31 December 1694 the bank operated from Grocers' Hall, located then on Poultry, where it would remain for almost 40 years.
+This however was found to be too small and from 31 December 1694 the bank operated from Grocers' Hall (located then on Poultry), where it would remain for almost 40 years.
+(Houblon had served as Master of the Grocers' Company in 1690–1691.)